brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 1. Create an `NSArray<AVMediaSelection *>` of your media selections, and pass it to `-[BCOVOfflineVideoManager requestVideoDownload:mediaSelections:parameters:completion:]` or pass `nil` to automatically download the *preferred* `AVMediaSelection` objects.
 1. Track download progress using methods of the `BCOVOfflineVideoManagerDelegate` protocol.
 Note that when downloading additional media selections, progress callbacks are made for each downloaded item individually, with each ranging in progress from 0% to 100%.

+The [Discover how to download and play HLS offline](https://developer.apple.com/videos/play/wwdc2020/10655) session from **WWDC 2020** covers reccomended methods of gathering the media selections (4:55) you'd like to download in addition to handling download progress for an `AVAggregateAssetDownloadTask` (5:22).

 **Displaying Sideband Subtitles**

 The PlayerUI built-in controls will automatically detect and present your available Sideband Subtitles in the same, familiar closed caption control for you, so don't need to do anything if you are using a standard `BCOVPUIPlayerView`.